Dysrhythmic/Watchtower/README.md

 - `.env` - Environment variables
 - `.toml` - TOML config

-**Security:** Both file extension AND MIME type are validated to prevent spoofed malicious files.
-Source code files and binary files are **not** processed for security reasons.
+**Security:** Both file extension AND MIME type are validated in an attempt to prevent spoofed malicious files.

 ### Configuration